Convert TXT to Properties

 Java Properties File

-Configuration file format widely used in Java applications.
-Simple key=value syntax designed for application settings, localization, and resource bundles.
+Simple key=value configuration format native to the Java ecosystem, widely used for application settings, localization, and resource bundles.

 Technical Specifications